Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

   repo `https://s01.oss.sonatype.org/content/repositories/snapshots` to your project repositories list.

   **Note:** you may need configuration file [comparator.yaml](config/comparator.yaml).
-Put it somewhere in your project scope and set it over `cfg`
+Put it somewhere in your project scope and set it with flag `-C` or `-config`
   property:
     ```cmd
-    "cfg=config/comparator.yaml"
+    "-C config/comparator.yaml"
     ```

 * Step 2: run your Gradle script: